A Note to the Coach Who’s Winning and Drowning at the Same Time

 A builder sets up Stripe, runs a test transaction, confirms the checkout works, and launches.
 The payment gateway is still in test mode.
 Every real transaction either fails silently or processes without actually charging the card.

-ClickFunnels doesn’t make it visually obvious when a payment integration is in test versus live mode unless you know exactly where to look.
+ClickFunnels doesn't make it visually obvious when a payment integration is in test versus live mode unless you know exactly where to look.
 Most builders check whether the integration is connected.
-They don’t check whether it’s in the correct mode.
+They don't check whether it's in the right mode.
+One real transaction with a live card, before launch, catches this every time.

 More than 60% of online purchases happen on mobile.
 Most funnels are built on a desktop.

 Test on at least two different phones.
 Not in the ClickFunnels mobile preview.
 On an actual device, with an actual browser, going through the actual purchase flow.
+Start to finish.

 Most funnels connect to an email platform, a CRM, a webinar tool, and one or more automation layers.
 Each connection is a potential conflict point.

 What I saw repeatedly: a funnel that worked perfectly with one integration broke the moment a second was added.
-Not because either was configured incorrectly on its own, but because the two were conflicting in ways neither tool’s documentation mentioned.
+Not because either was configured incorrectly on its own — but because the two were conflicting in ways neither tool's documentation mentioned.

 This one is quiet and expensive.

 What the builder sees: a page that loads.
-What the visitor’s browser shows: a security warning before the page even renders.
+What the visitor's browser shows: a security warning before the page even renders.
+Manual SSL verification after every new domain connection.
+Not assumed.
+Verified.

 • Verify every Zap trigger is pointed at the correct funnel step.
+Reselect deliberately.
+Don't assume.

 • Check SSL status manually in domain settings after every new domain connection.

-• Test all forms for submission errors.
+• Test all forms for submission errors before and after integration.

 • Disable conflicting integrations one at a time and test after each re-enabling.